 Hewson’s history as market analysts pre 2009 was predominantly in the Customer Management area.
 The company became – through research and publications – probably the most influential CRM analysts in Europe.
 Reports such as Emerging Information Technologies- A Marketing Opportunity (Hewson;McDonald;Wilson) had a profound influence on corporate thinking.
-Hewson therefore had direct experience and involvement a classic emerging market with a supplyside that went from innovator companies to IT giants and hence to the $35bn industry that exists today and which Gartner predict will, in 2017, overtake ERP as the biggest ever business application .
+Hewson therefore had direct experience and involvement a classic emerging market with a supplyside that went from innovator companies to IT giants and hence to the biggest business application of all time (Gartner).

 We also established Thought Leadership platforms with organisations like Experian and Price WaterhouseCoopers and as the market matured we carried out much M&A work, Investment advisory and portfolio rationalisation.